-Free shipping on Orders $45+
+Free shipping on Orders $50+

 Coffee lovers know that the key to a perfect cup of coffee lies in the quality of the beans.
 But, did you know that how you store your coffee beans can have a significant impact on their flavor and freshness?
-In this blog, we will discuss five common mistakes to avoid when storing coffee beans, and we will recommend the Airscape® coffee containers as the best solution for proper coffee storage.

 Storing coffee beans in the refrigerator or freezer

-Many people believe that storing coffee beans in the refrigerator or freezer will keep them fresh for longer.
+Many people believe that storing coffee beans in the refrigerator or freezer will keep them fresher for longer.
 However, this is a common misconception.
 Coffee beans are porous, and they can absorb moisture, odors, and flavors from the surrounding environment.
 When you store coffee beans in the fridge or freezer, the cold and damp environment can cause the beans to absorb moisture and oils, which can lead to a loss of flavor and aroma.
-Moreover, each time you take the beans out of the fridge or freezer, they will be exposed to condensation and humidity, which can further damage their quality.
+Each time you take the beans out of the fridge or freezer, they will be exposed to condensation and humidity, which can further damage their quality.

 Storing coffee beans in a bag with a valve